phoenixstormcrow/async-data/README.md

 # async-data
 A web component for async data retrieval.

+## install

+`npm install async-data`

 ## usage

+First, load the polyfill:
+`<script src='src/webcomponents.js`

+Import the element:
+`<link rel="import" href="src/async-data.html">`

+Instantiate it:
 `<async-data src='https://someapi.com'></async-data>`

 Data is fetched from the resource indicated by the `src` attribute.
 This is triggered by the element's `.createdCallback`, when the `src` attribute is changed, and can be triggered by calling the element's `.get()` method.

 The element uses XMLHttpRequest to fetch the data.
 When done, it emits a 'data' event.
-An 'error' event, which is an instance of ErrorEvent, is emitted if there is an error.
+An 'error' event, which is an instance of ErrorEvent, is emitted if there is an error, such as a 404.

 The element's `.value` property holds the requested data, if the call succeeds.